The College Subscription year runs from January to December.

 Overseas members in Bands C or D can apply for a reduced rate if their monthly income is below a certain amount.

 Find out more information about the reduced rate of subscription.

-UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2021 if earnings for the subscription year are expected to be below £46,000.
+UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2022 if earnings for this subscription year are expected to be below £47,500.

 This earning figure refers specifically to ongoing gross income from professional practice - pension income is excluded from this calculation.

 Most members in the UK pay their subscriptions by Direct Debit.
 You can set up your Direct Debit to be taken in one instalment (January), two Direct Debit instalments (January and July) or we have recently set up the option to pay in quarterly